 Over the past 50 years, The Ohio State University has recognized hundreds of students, advisors and organizations who demonstrate leadership, collaboration and a commitment to the Ohio State community.
 Award categories recognize individual accomplishments, as well as the work of student organizations.
-Applications become available each year in December and are due on February 4, 2019.
-The awards ceremony is held in April 2019.
+Applications will be available at the end of Autumn semester and will be due early February.
+The awards celebration is held annually in April.
 Consider nominating a deserving Buckeye or apply for an award yourself!
 Learn more by visiting go.osu.edu/leadershipawards.